Hey there 👋

 PhD Student @ University of Toronto

 My name is Luong Ha Tri Nhan (🇻🇳), but most people call me Len!
 I graduated from Monash University with a Bachelor Honours degree in Computer Science in 2022.
-I was fortunate to join the Toronto Computational Imaging Group to start my PhD journey in September 2024.
+I was fortunate to join the Toronto Computational Imaging Group (under the Dynamic Graphics Project Lab) to start my PhD journey in September 2024.
 My current work is broadly in the realm of differentiable radiative transfer for astronomical imaging.

 Academic interests